This article has links to products and services we love, which we may make commission from.

 There are piazzas where locals and visitors dine and drink the day and night away in traditional and contemporary bars.

-Bear in mind there are two main airports, Ciampino is the other.
+Bear in mind there are two main airports; Ciampino is the other.

-Overall, this is the best place to stay in Rome for social first time visitors.
+Overall, this is the best place to stay in Rome for first-time social visitors.

 Hotels in Trastevere

-For a quiet night’s sleep in a lively area consider the following options.
+For a quiet night’s sleep in a lively area, consider the following options.

 Testaccio and Ostiense – Best For Avoiding Tourist Traps